jeffreyhamilton/DiceRoller/README.md

-# DiceRoller
+# Java Dice Roller
-Application built in Android Studio that allows the user to select multiple types of die and roll them.
+Application built in Android Studio.
+The user can choose from multiple types of die then roll the die to get an authentic random result from their roll.
+Types of die available include D4, D6 and D20.